LoadRunner Variables

 Note:

-2. In case of an integer, the value returned by lr_eval_string() needs to be converted from string to integer explicitly
+2. In the case of an integer, the value returned by lr_eval_string() needs to be converted from string to integer explicitly

 3. atoi() function converts any string to an integer.
 Hence I used it in the above example.